 Call us free on 0800 0853 823

-At your regular dental check-ups, your dentist has a responsibility to screen for any potentially serious conditions in the mouth, including cancer.
+Your dentist plays an important role in protecting your health – and that doesn’t just mean your teeth.
+At your dental appointments, your dentist has a responsibility to screen for any potentially serious conditions in the mouth, including cancer, as routine check-ups offer a chance for your dentist to spot early signs and symptoms.

-Unfortunately, whilst most dentists are highly skilled, dedicated and treat their patients with a high level of care and professionalism, this is sadly not always the case.
-Dentists can make mistakes and fail to recognise symptoms that can help to identify oral cancer, incorrectly diagnose symptoms as being of another less serious condition or fail to undertake the necessary examinations.
+Unfortunately, whilst most dentists are highly skilled and treat their patients with a high level of care, mistakes can sometimes be made.
+If your dentist failed to recognise the symptoms of oral cancer, incorrectly diagnosed your symptoms as being of a different, less serious condition, or failed to perform the necessary examinations, then you may be eligible to make an oral cancer dental negligence claim.

 See if you have a case for dental negligence: